- Sep 6

 - Have a support group: Pull your friends and family members in close to you as you recover.
 Find a support group with people who understand your addiction and can relate to the victories and struggles you’re facing.
 Make attendance in meetings a regular part of your life.

 - Embrace the emotions: Addiction numbs.
 Healing will come with an onslaught of emotions that may need to be unpacked and processed, but embrace them.
-Deep feelings are one of the richest parts of the human experience.
+Deep feelings are one of the wealthiest parts of the human experience.

 - Have a game plan: Map out your recovery journey concretely.
 Know how you’re going to proceed and what changes are needed to make recovery a sustainable life choice.

 No matter where you are in the recovery process, you’re not alone.
-For help with your recovery or answers to your questions, contact Gateway Foundation today.
+For help with your recovery or answers to your questions, contact Gateway today.